seccode/firn/README.md

-I stand on the shoulders of giants; I would like to acknowledge the following people who's algorithms/work I build on top of:
+I stand on the shoulders of giants; I would like to acknowledge the following people whose algorithms/work I build on top of:
 - David Huffman (Huffman coding)
 - Abraham Lempel and Jacob Ziv (LZ77)
 - Jarek Duda (ANS)